-Kenorland is a supercontinent postulated to have existed between about 2.8 and 2.5 billion years ago.
+Kenorland is a supercontinent postulated to have existed between about 2.72 and 2.45 billion years ago.
 Zircons found in the core of the supercontinent (what is now the Canadian Shield) have been dated to be about 3.2 billion years old.
 Greenstone belts in the vicinity of the Yilgarn Craton (in Western Australia) are dated to a similar age.

 The breakup of Kenorland is postulated to also have been the time of a changeover in the core of the Earth as deep mantle plume rifting gave way to the two-layer core-mantle plate-tectonics-convection theory we hold now.
-The breakup of Kenorland at around 2.5 billion years ago coincides with the onset of the Huronian Glaciation, a Snowball Earth scenario that lasted for about 300 million years, and the geological change from the Archean Eon to the Proterozoic.
+The breakup of Kenorland at around 2.5 billion years ago coincides with the geological change from the Archean Eon to the Proterozoic.

 The minor supercontinent Arctica was one of the major pieces left after the breakup of Kenorland.
 About 2.5 billion years ago Arctica was comprised of the North Atlantic, Slave, Superior and Wyoming cratons of Laurentia plus the Angara craton of Siberia.

 A second minor supercontinent of the time was West Gondwana, composed of what is now South America and Africa.
 East Gondwana was composed of India, Antarctica, Australia and North China.

 About 2.1 billion years ago the continental land masses of the planet were coming back together again to form the supercontinent Columbia.

 The West Gondwana cratons about 1.8 billion years ago

 Map modified to show relationship to modern continents